HTML Elements

 6. Maintainability and Scalability

-A well-organized HTML document using correct elements is easier to maintain and scale.
-It helps other developers understand the structure and purpose of content, making future updates and enhancements more efficient.
+A well-organized HTML document using the correct elements is easier to maintain and scale.
+This structure allows other developers to understand and update the content efficiently.

 7. Standardized Code

-Following standard practices and using HTML elements correctly ensures compatibility across different browsers and devices.
-It reduces bugs and inconsistencies in how content is displayed and interacted with, leading to a more stable and reliable website.
+Using HTML elements correctly ensures compatibility across browsers and devices.
+This practice reduces bugs and inconsistencies, leading to a stable website.

 Block-Level Elements